Andersen v. King County: Lower court decisions

-In the case, King County Superior Court Judge William L. Downing ruled that the state law prohibiting same-sex marriages, or DOMA, was unconstitutional, finding for the plaintiffs on August 4, 2004.
-The judge ruled that restricting the institution of marriage to opposite sex couples "is not rationally related to any legitimate or compelling state interest."
-The ruling was appealed to the state Supreme Court.
+Judge Downing ruled that restricting the institution of marriage to opposite sex couples "is not rationally related to any legitimate or compelling state interest." [ibid] The ruling was appealed to the state Supreme Court.

 Appeal

 In 2005, the Andersen v.
 Sims case was consolidated with Castle v.
 State, another case that was appealed to the Washington Supreme Court from a lower court in Thurston County.
 The combined cases were filed under Andersen v.
 King County and Washington Supreme Court heard oral argument on March 8, 2005.
-On July 26, 2006, the court's ruled in a 5–4 decision that the state Defense of Marriage Act was constitutional.
+On July 26, 2006, the court ruled in a 5–4 decision that the state Defense of Marriage Act was constitutional.
 The majority ruled that the state DOMA does not violate the state's constitution.